Housing Reports

 For Buyers: The Seller-Tilted Balance

-With 3.3 months of supply currently on the market, the Raleigh area is solidly in a Seller's Market.
+With 3.1 months of supply currently on the market, the Raleigh area is solidly in a Seller's Market.
 However, it is more stable and balanced, giving buyers more time to consider homes.
+The really good news for buyers is that Home Affordability in the Triangle sits at 86, a nearly 23% improvement compared to May 2025.

-Pro Tip: Hunt for Stale Gems: These are homes that have been sitting for 60 days or more.
-Many of these sellers are highly motivated and have already started reducing prices.
-This is where you can often negotiate deals, including rate buy-downs or significant closing cost credits to help offset today's interest rates.
+Pro Tip: Consider Stale Gems: These are overlooked homes that have been sitting for 60 days or more.
+Likely, they were initially overpriced.
+Some of these sellers have already started reducing prices.
+As they get tired of the grind of having their home on the market, they become more motivated to sell.
+This is where you may be able to negotiate deals, including rate buy-downs or significant closing cost credits to help offset today's interest rates.

 For Sellers: Precision Pricing at Listing is Paramount